How can we help you today?

 Two important notes to be aware of when running your own Cloudflare tunnels with MyWorkDrive.

-2) The Cloudflare WAF may occasionally false positive on the MyWorkDrive API for Map Drive clients and result in corrupt documents being saved.
-If you are using the Cloudflare WAF, you are encouraged to monitor the logs and adjust rules to avoid data corruption.
+If you are using the Cloudflare WAF, you are encouraged to monitor the log activity in Cloudflare and adjust rules to avoid data corruption.
 In particular, the OWASP package.